inclusion-international/Wheely-Joystick-Mouse/README.md

 # Wheely-Joystick-Mouse

 # Product Overview:
-The Intelligent Wheelchair Controller is an innovative solution that transforms a wheelchair joystick into a PC mouse and includes an additional foot switch function for mouse clicks.
+The Wheely-Joystick-Mouse is an innovative solution that transforms a wheelchair joystick into a PC mouse and includes an additional foot switch function for mouse clicks.
 This solution utilizes two Puck.js microcontrollers that communicate wirelessly via Bluetooth, ensuring seamless integration and easy operation.

 # Key Features: